xsquawkbox/xsb2-manual/source/troubleshooting.rst

 macOS
 ^^^^^

+macOS only supports one audio API - CoreAudio.

 Run the "Audio MIDI Setup" utility (usually in ``/Applications/Utilities``) and make sure the sampling rate for the device you want to use is set to 48KHz.
 Devices set to 44.1KHz (and presumably lower) will not be recognised as